sonocotta/esparagus-media-center/README.md

 ### Mic header

-ESP32-S3 versions of the board have onboard I2C microphone (or header for I2S microphome module, in case of Audio Brick).
+ESP32-S3 versions of the board have an onboard I2C microphone (or a header for an I2S microphone module, in case of Audio Brick).
 It can be used for wake word functionality in the Home Assistant or for custom firmware.

 |                         | I2S CLK | I2S WS | I2S DATA |
 |-------------------------|---------|--------|----------|
 | ESP32-S3                | 17      | 18     | 08       |

-The mic model that I used for testing and validation is the TDK ICS-43432 MEMS microphone; In case of optional module it is INMP441 MEMS Microphone, that uses same data format and rate.
+The mic model that I used for testing and validation is the TDK ICS-43432 MEMS microphone; in the case of the optional module, it is the INMP441 MEMS Microphone, which uses the same data format and rate.
 The pinout is created for this model.

 <img width="356" height="301" alt="image" src="https://github.com/user-attachments/assets/d7f3dbff-4d94-45f1-9305-beaac4166c8f" />